Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 </html>

-This `index.html` is the first page that shows up on the browser after Web Application run.
-Next, add a little style by creating a new CSS folder inside the static folder then add a file `style.css`.
-Add these lines of CSS codes to that CSS file.
+This `index.html` is the first page that shows up on the browser after the Web Application runs.
+Next, add a little style by creating a new CSS folder inside the static folder, then add a file `style.css`.
+Add these lines of CSS code to that CSS file.

 body {